FairyyGenie/NYC-Traffic-Pattern-Pre-Through-and-Post-Pandemic/README.md

 Data Ingestion

-1. Upload all data files from local to peel to a directory /user/ch3801/ProjectData in there you can find and have been given the access to all files.
+1. Upload all data files from local to peel to a directory /user/ch3801/ProjectData.
 Files including 9 2019~2021 MTA Ridership files.

 2. Load all data files into Hive by creating tables and load data inpath files (commands also shown in GenieCommands.hql)